 - Leading implementation of the new, more stringent regulatory regime for higher-risk buildings, including powers to order remedial works and stop non-compliant works on higher-risk buildings.
 The Regulator may also appoint special measures for failing projects and order the replacement of key Dutyholders and fire safety officers.

 Definition of Higher-Risk Buildings

-The Bill introduces a new regulatory regime for “higher-risk buildings”, defined in the Bill as buildings in England that are at least 18 metres in height or have at least seven storeys and contain at least two residential units.
+The Act introduced a new regulatory regime for “higher-risk buildings”, defined as buildings in England that are at least 18 metres in height or have at least seven storeys and contain at least two residential units.

-The Higher-Risk Buildings (Descriptions and Supplementary Provisions) Regulations, published in draft with the Bill, provide that care homes and hospitals will be higherrisk buildings but secure residential institutions, temporary leisure establishments (e.g. hotels) and military premises will be excluded.
+The Higher-Risk Buildings (Descriptions and Supplementary Provisions) Regulations state that care homes and hospitals will be higher risk buildings but secure residential institutions, temporary leisure establishments (e.g. hotels) and military premises will be excluded.

-Hospitals and care homes will not be required to meet the occupation-stage obligations set out in the Bill.
-The Regulations also confirm that building height will be measured from ground level to the top floor surface of the top storey of the building, excluding any storey which is a roof-top machinery or plant area or consists exclusively of machinery or plant rooms.
+Hospitals and care homes are not required to meet the occupation-stage obligations set out in the Bill.
+The Regulations also state that building height will be measured from ground level to the top floor surface of the top storey of the building, excluding any storey which is a roof-top machinery or plant area or consists exclusively of machinery or plant rooms.